Now Trending: Mid-Century Modern Office Furniture

 Pushed into the spotlight in recent years by hit shows such as Mad Men, mid-century modern style exudes the uncomplicated aesthetic of postwar United States.
-Take one look at the clean lines and sharp angles of this furniture and you’ll be transported right back to the 1950’s and 60’s—a time for innovation in design and a look toward a brighter, more modern future.
-Take a look at how you can get the mid-century modern look in your workspace by following a few basic guidelines.
+One look at the clean lines and sharp angles of this furniture will transport you right back to the 1950s and ‘60s—a time for innovation in design and a look toward a brighter, more modern future.
+Take a look at how you can get the mid-century modern look in your workplace by following a few basic guidelines.

 Clean, Simple Lines